 »Configure environment variables

 Terraform Cloud uses an ephemeral environment to run Terraform operations that create and manage your infrastructure.
 You will set that environment's Environment Variables in the Terraform Cloud web UI to configure provider credentials or to configure the Terraform binary itself.

 Scroll down to the "Environment Variables" section, and create two variables by clicking the "Add variable" button.
 Check the "Sensitive" checkbox for both of them.

 |Your AWS Access key ID||yes|

 |Your AWS Secret access key||yes|

 Click the "Save variable" button to save each one.
-Once you are done, the "Environment Variables" section should look like this.
+Once you are done, the "Environment Variables" section should look like this:

-Tip: If you use the Terraform CLI, your local environment variables do not auto populate into the VM where Terraform Cloud runs the Terraform binary.
+Tip: If you use the Terraform CLI, your local environment variables do not auto populate into the environment where Terraform Cloud runs the Terraform binary.
 You must set your environment variables in Terraform Cloud.

 »Plan infrastructure changes